 - PPC campaign support - Pulling reports, adjusting bids, and identifying underperforming keywords in Amazon advertising campaigns

-These tasks collectively eat up 20–40 hours per week for most active FBA sellers.
+These tasks collectively eat up 20 - 40 hours per week for most active FBA sellers.
 Offloading them to a VA means you can redirect your energy toward high-leverage activities: sourcing new products, negotiating with suppliers, and building your brand.
+Many of these responsibilities overlap with what a virtual assistant for e-commerce handles across other platforms like Shopify and WooCommerce.

 Why FBA Sellers Specifically Benefit From Virtual Assistants